midonet/midonet/docs/neutron_translation.md

 If there is no Quagga container associated with this router, create one, with its ID derived from the router ID.

+For each non-external network interface attached to this router, create a BGP network on this router.

 Create a redirect rule on the router so that BGP traffic is forwarded to the container.